Pawankumar-01/emotion_detection/README.md

-# Repository for final project
+# Repository for Emotion detection web project using Flask and Watson's NLP libraries